LINBIT/drbd-reactor/doc/prometheus.md

 that showcases some of the generic use cases that can be accomplished with these metrics.

-The json files can simply be imported into your Grafana instance.
+The dashboard is published in the Grafana dashboard registry: [DRBD Grafana Dashboard](https://grafana.com/grafana/dashboards/14339-drbd/)

 ---